TY-Cheng/LoG-IV/docs/data.md

 ## Expansion Contract

-U.S. historical option panels should come from the Massive/Polygon options flat-file path rather than the REST snapshot smoke path.
+U.S. historical option panels should come from the Massive/Polygon options flat-file path rather than the REST snapshot sample path.
 The code expects `MASSIVE_OPTIONS_FLAT_FILE_TEMPLATE` to be a local, `file://`, HTTPS, or `s3://` template with `{date}`, `{yyyymmdd}`, `{year}`, `{month}`, `{day}`, or `{dataset}` placeholders and writes per-date manifests under